RED Dragon 6K: A Brief Background

 Once the camera is set up and you are looking at the set, what’s different with this camera and another high-end cinema cameras.

 Is this the best digital camera?
-Vs the Arri Alexa
+RED Epic Dragon vs the Arri Alexa

 The only camera you can compare to the Dragon is the Arri Alexa.
 This is a popular camera and produces some lovely pictures, however on paper alone it’s a little behind in spec, from resolution to dynamic range (this is a fantastic 16.5 stops and if you take off the motion mount (motion mount is a very advanced lens mount that has a LCD piece of glass between the back of the lens and the sensor, which can change density so you don’t need ND filters and is also a very clever shutter more on this next time) and add a regular lens mount with HDR, you can add another 6 stops to that.
 However, it does not have a true global shutter, and it can’t even record in 4K, and maxes out somewhere mid 3k.
 None-the-less this is a popular camera.